SeppiBrocki/susgruppen/README.md

 - Group B: 2 students → 2 matches
 → Normalized: 3/4 < 2/2 → Group B is preferred

-This helps balance group sizes and improve match quality overall.
+This helps balance group sizes during the grouping process and might improve match quality in some edge cases overall.

 ---